 Note

 When you set up a domain or TLS/SSL certificate for your web apps in Azure App Service, you might encounter the following common problems.
-This article also includes the possible causes and solutions for these problems.
+This article explores the possible causes and solutions for these problems.

-At any point in this article, you can get more help by contacting Azure experts on the Microsoft Q & A and Stack Overflow forums.
-Alternatively, to file an Azure support incident, go to the Azure Support site, and select Get Support.
+In addition to the information in this article, you can get more help by contacting Azure experts on the Microsoft Q & A and Stack Overflow forums.
+Alternatively, you can file an Azure support incident on the Azure Support site.
+Select Get Support.

+Note